 What is the Yellow Ribbon Program?

-Under the Yellow Ribbon program, Teachers College and the VA will match funds to cover tuition and fees up to a total $10,000 above the maximum Post-9/11 benefit in an academic year.
+Under the Yellow Ribbon program, for student Veterans who are at the 100% level, Teachers College and the VA will match funds to cover tuition and fees up to a total $10,000 above the maximum Post-9/11 benefit in an academic year.

 Families of US Veterans

-Based upon service requirements, veterans entitled to the maximum Yellow Ribbon Program rate may be able to transfer their benefits to their family members (i.e., spouse, children, dependents).
+Based upon service requirements, veterans may be able to transfer their benefits to their family members (i.e., spouse, children, dependents).
+Spouses of active duty service members are now eligible for Yellow Ribbon benefits as of Autumn term 2022.